weaveworks/clusters-config/docs/cluster.md

 1. Add and commit your cluster directory then push the new branch

+1. Wait until the cluster is provisioned.
+It might take around 20 minutes.
+You can check your provisioning job in the [actions](https://github.com/weaveworks/clusters-config/actions) tab.

 1. Get kubeconfig file:

+    **Note:** You have to wait until the cluster is provisioned before you get the kubeconfig file, otherwise you may get an error like: `Error: cannot perform Kubernetes API operations on cluster "sarah-main" in "eu-north-1" region due to status "CREATING"`
     ```bash
     eksctl utils write-kubeconfig --region eu-north-1 --cluster $CLUSTER_NAME --kubeconfig=$HOME/.kube/config
     ```